clerk/clerk-docs/CONTRIBUTING.md

 Headings should be nested by their rank.
 Headings with an equal or higher rank start a new section, headings with a lower rank start new subsections that are part of the higher ranked section.
 Please see the [Web Accessibility Initiative documentation](https://www.w3.org/WAI/tutorials/page-structure/headings/) for more information.

-Headings should be written in sentence-casing, where only the first word of the heading is capitalized.
+Headings should be written in **sentence-casing**, where only the first word of the heading is capitalized.
 E.g. "This is a heading".

+h1's are not necessary and are considered tech-debt, as the `title` property in the [frontmatter](#file-metadata) will set the h1.

 `h2` and `h3` headings are automatically included in the table of contents.
 You can control this behaviour by using the `toc` prop: